rachanamane/ImageHashtagPredictor/README.md

 ```

 Download the following folder which contains:
-A. generated
+1. generated
-    1. Checkpoints
+    - Checkpoints
         The checkpoints correspond to model trained on 42000 images run with 3 epochs.
-    2. TF Records
+    - TF Records
         Tensorflow records for evaluation dataset (7000 images)
-    3. Compiled list of all the hashtag labels
+    - Compiled list of all the hashtag labels
-    4. User hitory output file
+    - User hitory output file
 B. prediction
     Prediction dataset